dgarbato/capstone/Readme.txt

 Liquor 2021 cleaned: Notebook  reads in the file created in above notebook cleans up and creates csv files for use in the project

+Combine Categories: Notebook consolidates category names.
+	Further consolidation was done using list comprehensions later on in the notebook, Percentage of revenue by category for product clusters

-create data for  product clustering: Notebook name is self explanatory
+create data for  product clustering:
+	Notebook name is self explanatory

 data quality check:
 	Notebook does EDA to determine that  50 ml minis selling for over 10 dollars need to be excluded from the product clustering data